We go on a lot about Metroidvania games here at Professional Moron, which are particularly prevalent in the wonderful indie scene right now.

 It’s all so atmospheric and marvellous, frankly, as you trudge (in a positive way) through the imaginative stages annihilating Dracula’s evil horde.

-It’s rewarding stuff and makes for one of the SNES’ finest games, which is quite the achievement since the console is (in our opinion) the finest in gaming history and features an extraordinary selection of masterpieces.
+It’s rewarding stuff and makes for one of the SNES’ finest games available.
+It’s quite the achievement since the console is (in our opinion) the finest in gaming history.

 Angry Video Game Nerd

 We’ve not ranted too much here as James Rolfe (the Angry Video Game Nerd) did this much better than us during his brilliant overview of the series.

 You can see the Super Castlevania segment above.
 It’s a tremendously fitting tribute to such a seminal game.

 He later laments how the series hasn’t reached its 1991 peak, with subsequent PlayStation, N64, and Game Boy Advance iterations not reaching the matching the high standard set by Super Castlevania.